 Of course, more difficult poses may not be ideal for bedtime, because advanced yoga poses can be quite a workout.
-However, there are a number of basic poses that can provide the benefits of yoga without overly stimulating the body.
+However, there are some basic poses that can provide the benefits of yoga without overly stimulating the body.

 Aromatherapy for Better Sleep

 Animal researchers and theorists claim that scent was the first sense to form in animals.
-The sense of smell is essentially a basic way for the body to sense and react to chemical stimulation.
-Of course, our other senses have grown significantly important, and scent is arguably the least important of the five human senses, but smells and aromas can still have a powerful effect on the human mind.
+The sense of smell is mostly a primary way for the body to sense and react to chemical stimulation.
+Of course, our other senses have grown significantly important, and the scent is arguably the least important of the five human senses, but smells and aromas can still have a powerful effect on the human mind.

-Some scents have been scientifically proven to promote relaxation and sleep, most notably lavender.
+Some scents have been scientifically proven to promote relaxation and sleep most notably lavender.
 Research has shown that smelling lavender before falling asleep promotes healthier and more restful sleep.
-Studies have also shown that the scent can help treat patients that suffer from insomnia, allowing them to overcome their condition and get to sleep more quickly.
+Studies have also shown that the scent can help treat patients that have insomnia, allowing them to overcome their condition and get to sleep more quickly.

 Supplements to Sleep Better